On Adversarial Attacks In Acoustic Drone Localization: Method

 \subsubsection{Attack Constraints}

-Our goal in this section is to develop a set of constraints that would allow the attack to harm the regressor's performance while still not be easily detectable by a human or the agent.
-Contrary to the computer-vision domain and similar counterpart adversarial settings, where appropriate constraints are well-studied and well-established \cite{croce2020robustbench} (mostly $L_\infty, L_2$ and $L_1$ norms, among others), the relatively under-explored domain of acoustic attacks does not currently hold a set of widely accepted attack constraints.
-We deem the acoustic setting more challenging in this aspect as, unlike vision where many scenarios may bound together under relation with human-perception, the conditions where an acoustic perturbation can be deemed feasible or non-trivial for detection vastly change under different factors (sensors, ``clean" sound properties and task, among others).
-For this reason, we opt to propose our own constraints for the optimized adversarial perturbation, despite the fact that few other studies do address acoustic adversarial perturbation \cite{du2020sirenattack,bhattacharya2020countering}.
-The effect of different constraint value choices over performance is studied in \cref{sec:attack_res}.
+Our goal in this section is to develop a set of constraints that would allow the attack to efficiently harm localization performance while still not be easily detectable by the localizing agent.
+Contrary to the computer-vision domain and similar counterpart adversarial settings, where appropriate constraints are well-studied and well-established (see \citet{croce2020robustbench}) (mostly $L_\infty, L_2$ and $L_1$ norms, among others), the relatively under-explored domain of acoustic attacks does not currently hold a set of widely accepted attack constraints.
+We deem the acoustic setting more challenging in this aspect as, unlike vision where many scenarios may bound together under relation with human-perception, the conditions where an acoustic perturbation can be deemed feasible or non-trivial for detection vastly change under different factors (e.g. sensors, "clean" sound properties and task).
+For this reason, we propose our own constraints for the optimized adversarial perturbation.
+The effect of different constraint value choices over performance is studied in Section \ref{sec:attack_res}.

 \textbf{Frequency constraints.} Our first observation in this context is that the sound emitted by the drone's propulsion system is periodic.
-If the period of perturbative sound substantially differs from that of the drone, the adversarial attack could be trivially detected by the drone system.
-Therefore, we filter our sine basis $\mathcal{B}$ to include only frequencies integerly intertwined in the drone's cycle from \cite{shor2024active}.
-The bandwidth of perturbation source-emitted frequencies is also subjected to frequency constraints given by the speaker itself.
-We, therefore, also clamp the bandwidth of $\mathcal{B}$ according to some minimal and maximal values (set to a minimum of $50$ Hz and a maximum of $2$ KHz in all of our experiments).
-All frequency-related constraints are imposed by the construction of the perturbation as detailed in \cref{sec:form}.
+If the period of perturbative sound substantially differs from that of the drone, the adversarial attack could be trivially detected by the agent.
+Therefore, we filter our sine basis $\mathcal{B}$ to include only frequencies integerly intertwined in the drone's cycle.
+The bandwidth of perturbation source-emitted frequencies is also subjected to frequency constraints given by the sound-source itself.
+We, therefore, also clamp the bandwidth of $\mathcal{B}$ according to some plausible minimal and maximal values (set to a minimum of $50$ Hz and a maximum of $2$ KHz in all of our experiments).
+All frequency-related constraints are imposed by the construction of the perturbation as detailed in Section \ref{sec:form}.

 \textbf{Signal constraints.} We constrain both the amplitude and power of the emitted signal.
 The amplitude is constrained to avoid trivial perturbations that dominate the clean signal and can subsequently be easily disentangled from it.
 The power is more closely related to human perception (namely the loudness of perceived signal), however constraining it also helps diminish irregular local signal energy patterns that may potentially be utilized in attack detection.